siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 the persistent unit; the matter flowing through it is not the criterion of selfhood.

+This also sharpens a harder case.
+Destruction, replacement, or radical alteration of a particular body does not by itself amount to destruction of the self.
+What matters is whether the recurrent steering organization continues.
+The body, in the sense relevant to lived identity, is already an imprint by which the loop recognizes and locates itself.
+That imprint can be damaged, revised, fragmented, or rebuilt without thereby proving that the loop itself has vanished.

+Memories make the same point.
+They are not memories "of the body" in the sense of being stored in body-image alone.
+They are imprints carried by the loop's realization.
+If the body-image changes while those imprints and the recurrent steering organization remain continuous enough, the self remains continuous in the relevant sense as well.

 So the old problem - how the same self survives material turnover - is closed by showing that material turnover was never the right identity criterion.